 Employers have a statutory obligation to automatically enrol employees in a workplace pension and there are no powers in place to vary that obligation.
 Employers will continue to have to make these payments.

-The government has said that its scheme will cover the minimum pension contribution under the auto-enrolment rules.
+Up to the end of July 2020, the scheme covers the minimum pension contribution under UK auto-enrolment rules.
 In other words, the scheme will cover 3% of the employee’s qualifying earnings based on their furlough payment of up to £2,500 per calendar month.

 The scheme rules state that any pension payment to a business must be paid into the employee’s pension account in full (i.e., without any deductions at all).
 The UK Pensions Regulator has also issued new guidance on auto-enrolment compliance during furlough (see here).